How to Make Easy Balsamic Reduction

 concentrated balsamic vinegar

 You can buy this reduction, but it’s much cheaper to make it yourself.
 This is a good technique to know and it goes well with so many things.
 You’ll be amazed at how often you use it.
-I could drink it myself!
-I find a new way to use it often.
+It good on almost everything.

 balsamic reduction